 evolution of mutant clones that can proliferate and disseminate

-cancer cells.
-This course is aimed at researchers currently working in
+This course is aimed at researchers currently working in cancer and/or

-cancer and/or evolution and ecology.
-It is particularly suited to
+evolution and ecology.
+It is particularly suited to evolutionary

-evolutionary biologists and ecologists interested in moving into cancer
+biologists and ecologists interested in moving into cancer research, and

-research, and to cancer biologists and oncologists who lack formal
+to cancer biologists and oncologists who lack formal training in

-training in evolutionary biology.
-Applications are invited from early
+evolutionary biology.
+Applications are invited from early career

 After attending this course, participants will be able to:

-- Understand the principles of evolutionary biology as applied to somatic cell evolution in cancer (e.g. generation of diversity, driver mutations, epistasis, selective pressures, cellular co-operation and competition, units of selection).
+- Describe the principles of evolutionary biology as applied to somatic cell evolution in cancer (e.g. generation of diversity, driver mutations, epistasis, selective pressures, cellular co-operation and competition, units of selection).

-- Demonstrate familiarity with the tools and metrics used to measure ecosystems and evolution that can be applied to cancer.
+- Evaluate those tools and metrics used to measure ecosystems and evolution that can be applied to cancer.

 - Apply evolutionary and ecological approaches to the problem of therapeutic resistance.